-If you still have a season of eligibility and time on your division-specific clock remaining to compete, you may use an exception to compete immediately provided the following criteria is met:
+If you still have a season of eligibility and time on your division-specific clock remaining to compete, you may use an exception to compete immediately provided the appropriate criteria is met:

-- If you are transferring to a Division I school to enroll in a graduate or professional school and you meet the conditions within the one-time transfer exception as noted previously.
+- If you are transferring to a Division I school, you may compete immediately if you meet all of the following: A) enroll in a graduate program, professional school, second baccalaureate or equivalent degree program, B) you have eligibility remaining, and C) you meet the conditions within the one-time transfer exception as noted previously.
 If you don't meet the one-time transfer exception because you are seeking an opportunity to compete in baseball, basketball, football or men's ice hockey, you may still request the one-time transfer exception provided your previous institution did not renew your athletically related financial aid for the following academic year. - If you are transferring to a Division II school to enroll in a graduate program, professional school, second baccalaureate or equivalent degree program and you have eligibility remaining. - If you are transferring to a Division III school to pursue a second baccalaureate or graduate degree after having graduated from another Division III school.